MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.

-1. From the rule summary blade, make sure you are receiving data by reviewing the green icon under *Data sources: Azure Activity*.
+1. From the rule summary blade, make sure you're receiving data by reviewing the green icon under *Data sources: Azure Activity*.

     >**Note:** If you do not see it in a connected state, make sure you completed Task 3 of the Learning Path 6 Lab, Exercise 1.